swissmakers/swiss-datashare/docs/docs/setup/integrations.md

 Please note that ClamAV needs a lot of [resources](https://docs.clamav.net/manual/Installing/Docker.html#memory-ram-requirements).

-### Docker
+### Docker / Podman

 If you are already running ClamAV elsewhere, you can specify the `CLAMAV_HOST` environment variable to point to that instance.

-Else you have to add the ClamAV container to the Swiss DataShare Docker Compose stack:
+Else you have to add the ClamAV container to the Swiss DataShare Docker/Podman Compose stack:

-1. Add the ClamAV container to the Docker Compose stack and start the container.
+1. Add the ClamAV container to the Docker/Podman Compose stack and start the container.

 ```diff
 services: